KornelJahn/truenas-core-tailscale-jail/README.md

     ```
     ./setup-ipfw-nat.sh 192.168.1.2 'tcp/22 tcp/443'
     ```
     would set up forwading SSH and HTTPS connections, respectively, to `192.168.1.2`.
+For the default port selection, see the helper script [`set-default-ports.sh`](set-default-ports.sh).

 13. Restart the jail.